IT'S ALL ABOUT THE BEES

 To begin a discussion email me at info@thebeefarmer.co.uk

-The School for Bees scheme has been in operation for the past four years in three Leicestershire and one Derbyshire school.
-One in an inner city location, the others in a semi-rural location.
+The School for Bees scheme has been in operation for the past six years in schools in Leicestershire, Nottinghamshire and Derbyshire school.
+One in an inner city location, the others in a semi-rural locations.
 A modified School for Bees was run as a social engagement project with Black to Green funded by the National Forest.
 In each case the school has found the benefits of having bees on site go further than the class immediately engaged in learning about the bees.
 The scheme can be customised as we understand the competing issues around budgets, location and the perception of risk,

 If you are Home Schooling continue to read on as your particular issues are addressed.